hamidb80/iterrr/readme.md

 using just `it` in `mapIt` and `filterIt` is just ... and makes code a little unreadable.

 #### remember these principles when using custom ident:
-1. if there was not custom idents, `it` is assumed
+1. if there was no custom idents, `it` is assumed
 2. if there was only 1 custom ident, the custom ident is replaced with `it`
 3. if there was more than 1 custom idents, `it` is unpacked